Marcusng88/FraudGuard/upload_nft.md

 sui_object_id added

-6. 🛒 List NFT for Sale (Kiosk)
+6. 🛒 List NFT for Sale
 Frontend uses wallet adapter to:

-Sign transaction to kiosk::place(nft, price)
+Sign transaction to list NFT for sale

 NFT is listed in user’s kiosk